 A basic rule of thumb is that the higher the alcohol percentage the lower the sugar content.
 This is because the sugar gets converted to alcohol during fermenting.
 The sugar left behind after fermenting produces the sweetness in the wine.

-Popular types of Dry Red Wines: The Low to No Sugar wine
+Popular types of Dry Red Wines: The Low to No Sugar Wine

-- Pinot Noir: A medium to light bodied wine that is becoming very popular.
+A medium to light bodied wine that is becoming very popular.

-- Cabernet Sauvignon: One of the most popular and best selling wines in the U.S. with a full bodied taste.
+One of the most popular and best selling wines in the U.S. with a full bodied taste.

-- Merlot: A softer, fruitier wine than the Cabernet Sauvignon.
+A softer, fruitier wine than the Cabernet Sauvignon.

-- Malbec: a dark fruit wine commonly referred to as "the black wine".
+A dark fruit wine commonly referred to as "the black wine".

 Shiraz and Syrah are the same grapes just grown in different regions.
 Shiraz is from Australia and Syrah is from France.

-Recommended Red Wine Brands
+Recommended Red Wine Brands for Diabetics

 We still want to enjoy our red wine and not have to break the bank!
 Here is list of recommended brands from those who are closely watching their sugar intake: